We offer a number of opportunities for undergraduate students to engage with learning and research about wine.

 GEOG 491 (UBC Okanagan) Special Topics in Geography.
 Rural Sustainability: Wine, Food and Tourism in Central Italy / SUST 491 (UBC Okanagan) Special Topics in Sustainability.
 Rural Sustainability: Wine, Food and Tourism in Central Italy

 Rural Sustainability is an experiential field course.
 It explores the historic and contemporary connections between the rural countryside, wine, food and tourism in Central Italy within a framework of environmental, social, and economic sustainability.
 The focus of this course is on the role of wine, food and tourism, in sustaining rural communities and landscapes.
 It takes place at an historic wine estate in Tuscany.
 As an experiential field course participation in excursions, fieldwork and workshops on the estate are mandatory components in the course.

-To learn more, please contact the UBC Okanagan Co-op Program Office directly.
+To learn more, please Contact the Co-op Program Office